TahminaM/Save_A_Can/README.md

 ``Features: ``

 - [ ] User can connect
-- [ ] Follow the same things that we have been learning in class
 - [ ] Zip code project
 - [ ] Account for educators and teachers
 - [ ] Interacting with the API